briandenicola/openai-coin-analyzer/docs/setup.md

-    `task down` |               Destroys all Azure resources and cleans up Terraform `task hubble` |             Install Hubble Dashboard for Network Observability `task init` |               Initializes Terraform for Roman Imperial Coin Analyzer `task restart` |            Performs a rollout restart on all deployments in eshop namespace `task status` |             Gets the overall status of the cluster `task ui` |                 Builds and Deploys the UI code to Azure Static Web Apps `task up` |                 Creates complete Azure environment for Roman Imperial Coin Analyzer
+    `task down` |               Destroys all Azure resources and cleans up Terraform `task hubble` |             Install Hubble Dashboard for Network Observability `task init` |               Initializes Terraform for Roman Imperial Coin Analyzer `task restart` |            Performs a rollout restart on all deployments in the ric namespace `task status` |             Gets the overall status of the cluster `task ui` |                 Builds and Deploys the UI code to Azure Static Web Apps `task up` |                 Creates complete Azure environment for Roman Imperial Coin Analyzer